 On August 30, 2018, our Board of Directors approved a stock repurchase program that authorized the repurchase of up to \$60.0 million worth of shares of our common stock.
-Repurchases under the new program will be made in open market transactions or privately negotiated transactions, subject to market conditions, applicable legal requirements and other relevant factors.
-The program does not have an expiration date or a limit on the number of shares that may be purchased.
-During the years ended

-October 31, 2019 and 2018, we purchased 583,398 shares and 1,900,000 shares, respectively, at a cost of \$9.6 million and \$32.0 million, respectively, under this program.
+Repurchases under the program were made in open market transactions or privately negotiated transactions, subject to market conditions, applicable legal requirements and other relevant factors.
+During the years ended October 31, 2021, 2020 and 2019, we purchased 478,311, 450,000 and 583,398 shares, respectively, at a cost of \$11.2 million, \$7.2 million and \$9.6 million, respectively, under this program.
+As of October 31, 2021, this share repurchase authorization was exhausted and the program is now complete.